spurcell/docs/docs/messages.md

-Here's some Lo code:
+Here's some Lo code that probably looks suspiciously familiar to you:

 ```
 y = foo(x);
 ```

-That looks suspiciously like a typical function call – and in terms of effect, that's an accurate impression.
-But the underlying semantics are quite different.
+That looks exactly like a typical C-family function call and assignment.
+And in terms of effect, that's an accurate impression.
+But the underlying semantics are very different.

 # Messages and Procedures